Will Peltz: Early life

-Peltz was born in New York City, the son of Nelson Peltz, a billionaire businessman.
+Peltz was born in New York City, the son of Nelson Peltz, a billionaire businessman and model Claudia Heffner.
 Peltz's father is of Austrian Jewish and Russian Jewish descent, while his mother has German, Welsh, and English ancestry.
-Peltz celebrated his becoming a Bar Mitzvah.
-Among his siblings are actress Nicola Peltz and ice hockey defenceman Brad Peltz.
-He has seven siblings, and two half-siblings from his father's previous marriages.
+Peltz celebrated his bar mitzvah.

+He has seven siblings, including actress Nicola Peltz, and two half-siblings from his father's previous marriages.

-Peltz played hockey in his youth, advancing to Tier III Junior hockey with the New Jersey Hitmen.
+Peltz played ice hockey in his youth, advancing to Tier III Junior hockey with the Jersey Hitmen.

 Career

 Peltz became interested in acting while reading scripts with his sister Nicola.
 In 2009, he moved to Los Angeles and secured his first roles in film productions.

-In 2014, he had his first major role in Jason Reitman's drama Men, Women & Children.
+In 2014, he had his first major role in Jason Reitman's drama film Men, Women & Children.
 That same year, he starred in the horror film Unfriended as Adam Sewell.

 Personal life

 He and his sister actress Nicola Peltz have matching Hebrew tattoos on their ribs, that read: "family".

-He has been in a relationship with fashion model Kenya Kinski-Jones since 2011.
+He has been in a relationship with American fashion model Kenya Kinski-Jones since 2011.
+The couple announced their engagement in July 2025.